 The major and minor

-Students can major or minor in French.
+At Clark, students can major or minor in Spanish.
 The major requires classes in literature, culture and a senior seminar.
 Majors must complete two units abroad, although most take a full semester or a year.
-Students who go abroad usually do so junior year.
-A minor includes six classes, three of which must be taken in residence at the Clark campus, with flexibility in class selection.
+A minor consists of six classes, three of which must be taken in residence at the Clark campus, and offers flexibility in class selection.
+Among our most popular courses are classes in cultural studies, literature and film.
 More information about courses and program requirements

 Those who major in a foreign language are required to have two units of study abroad.
 Programs are available in Spain (Madrid and Seville), the Dominican Republic (popular with students interested in International Development) and Chile.
 Learn more at the Study Abroad Office.

 Supplementing the major and minor in Spanish, the Spanish program offers a variety of academic and cocurricular activities designed to enrich your contacts with the Spanish language and Hispanic cultural life here at Clark.

 Spanish 117: Fieldwork in the Latino Community

 In this course, students serve the Hispanic community at several sites in Worcester including Centro Las Americas, the Goddard St. School, St. Peter's, Pernet Family Health Services and Main South Community Development Corporation.
 In addition to teaching English as a Second Language (ESL), helping at food banks, mentoring young people, interpreting for health care providers, translating materials or helping the community in numerous other ways, the students also meet weekly to discuss readings in Latino culture and literature.

 The Foreign Languages and Literatures department is proud to be one of the patron sponsors of the Worcester Latino Film Festival.
 We join Centro Las Américas and the Consortium colleges to bring to Clark and Worcester communities a week-long festival of recent Spanish-language cinema.